Table Of Contents

 Before the NAT gateway, you needed to enable NAT for instances in a private subnet.

-A NAT instance is an EC2 instance that performs functions similar to a NAT gateway.
-A NAT instance differs from a NAT gateway in that the latter is an AWS-managed service while NAT instances are self-managed.
+A NAT instance is an EC2 instance that performs functions similar to those of a NAT gateway.

 What is the difference between NAT gateway and internet gateway?

-An internet gateway is a highly available, redundant, and horizontally scalable VPC component that enables communication between the internet and a VPC.
+An internet gateway (IGW) is a highly available, redundant, and horizontally scalable VPC component that enables communication between the internet and a VPC.
 Even if a Virtual Private Cloud had an IP address, none of its components would access the internet without an internet gateway.

 This is how it looks visually:

-Still, while VPC owners create a NAT gateway within the public subnet, an internet gateway is like a router that sits at the edge of the network.
-Speaking of NAT charges, how much do NAT gateway data transfers cost in AWS?
+Still, while VPC owners create a NAT gateway within the public subnet, an internet gateway is like a router at the network’s edge.

 How Does NAT Gateway Pricing Work?